-On the basis of information and analysis undertaken during its investigation, the Commission has decided to adopt the following regulatory approach during transition to contestability:
+On the basis of information and analysis undertaken during its investigation and consideration of ActewAGL's submission, the Commission has decided to adopt the following regulatory approach during transition to contestability:

 - 1. Default tariffs to all tariff customers whose consumption is below 10 TJ will apply from 1 July 2001 to 30 June 2004.
 These default tariffs are "maximum prices".
 ActewAGL will have the ability to offer alternative tariffs under a competitive market. - 2.
 Default tariffs should be broadly cost reflective and will be based on ActewAGL's existing tariff structure.
-A draft price path has been determined for the next 3 years. - 3.
+A price path has been determined for the next 3 years. - 3.
 A review of the price path will be undertaken under special circumstances, either at the request of ActewAGL or the discretion of the Commission, to consider matters such as: - changes in ActewAGL's cost components such as the field price of natural gas, impacts of regulatory decisions on haulage rates, or impacts from capacity enhancement - any decision on consumption profiling that deems a profile other than the market profile that has been used for cost allocation - significant changes to ActewAGL's obligations and costs under new regulation and codes - changes in market circumstances that in the Commission's opinion warrant a review of price path. - 4.
 Where customers have accepted a competitive offer under a contestable gas retail market, they will be able to revert to ActewAGL's default tariffs without penalty once they have met their contractual obligations. - 5.
 ActewAGL will be able to pass through to customers costs associated with implementing full retail contestability (FRC) in addition to default prices set out under the price path.
-Costs associated with FRC include but are not limited to costs relating to market systems, increases in network charges and prudent costs incurred by ActewAGL.
-The Commission will determine a mechanism to recover these costs including an assessment of such costs. - 6.
-ActewAGL will provide information relating to the development of a competitive gas retail market, if requested by the Commission.
+Costs associated with FRC include but are not limited to costs relating to market systems, increases in network charges, gas balancing charges and prudent costs incurred by ActewAGL.
+The Commission will determine a mechanism to recover these costs including an assessment of such costs.